-Highways are for cruising at 75 mph, listening to your favorite Spotify playlist and catching some sunbeams through the front windshield.
+Highways are for cruising at 75 mph, listening to your favorite Spotify playlist, and catching some sunbeams through the front windshield.
 Yes, driving on the interstate is fun -- but sometimes you have to slow down on the highway.
 Like way down.
-Here’s when you need to put your foot on the brake pedal, turn off the Lana del Rey and pay extra close attention to your surroundings.

 If you see slow down signs telling you about highway construction, make sure to follow them.
 Often these signs will have a speed limit posted along with a fine if you violate the warning.
 You don’t want to get in trouble with a police officer, and you certainly don’t want to hit an innocent construction worker or maintenance vehicle, so please proceed with caution.
 Those warning signs are there for a reason!

 Wrecks happen.
 And when they do, you gotta be prepared.
 Slow down to avoid people and cars who may be gathered at the scene of the accident, including tow trucks, emergency vehicles and law enforcement.
 Although there won’t be warning signs to help ya out, if you see a patrol car with its red and blue lights flashing, that’s your cue to reduce your speed.
 And remember, it’s Traffic Safety 101 to pull over when you hear a siren or see an ambulance with flashing lights.
 Seeing a wreck on the highway can be scary, but it’s yet another reminder to drive safely.